Economic policy of the Obama administration: Overview

 President Obama was inaugurated in January 2009, in the depths of the Great Recession and a severe financial crisis that began in 2007.
 His administration continued the banking bailout and auto industry rescue begun by the previous administration and immediately enacted an $800 billion stimulus program, the American Recovery and Reinvestment Act of 2009 (ARRA), which included a blend of additional spending and tax cuts.
 By March 2010, the private sector began creating jobs consistently each month, a trend which continued through the end of his tenure, while public sector employment was slower to recover due to budget cuts.

 President Obama followed with the 2010 Patient Protection and Affordable Care Act (ACA), commonly referred to as "Obamacare".
 By 2016, the law covered approximately 24 million people with health insurance via a combination of state healthcare exchanges and an extension of Medicaid.
 It lowered the rate of those without health insurance from approximately 16% in 2010 to 9% by 2015.
-Throughout his tenure, healthcare costs continued to moderate.
+Throughout his presidency, healthcare costs continued to moderate.
 For example, healthcare premiums for those covered by employers rose by 69% from 2000 to 2005, but only 27% from 2010 to 2015.

 By 2017, nearly 70% of those on the ACA marketplace exchanges could purchase insurance for less than $75/month after subsidies.
 The ACA was evaluated multiple times by the Congressional Budget Office (CBO), which scored it as a moderate deficit reducer, as it included tax hikes primarily on high income taxpayers (roughly the top 5%) and reductions in future Medicare cost increases, offsetting subsidy costs.
 No Republicans in the House or Senate voted for the law.

 To address the excesses in the banking sector that precipitated the crisis, Obama signed the 2010 Dodd–Frank Wall Street Reform and Consumer Protection Act.
 This law limited bank risk-taking and overhauled the outdated regulatory regime that was ineffective in monitoring the non-depository or shadow banking sector at the core of the crisis, which had outgrown the traditional depository banking sector.
 It also created the Consumer Financial Protection Bureau.
 However, it did not breakup the largest banks (which had grown even larger due to forced mergers during the crisis) or separate investment and depository banking, as the Glass-Steagal Act had done.
 Only a few Republicans in Congress voted for the law.

-During his first two years, President Obama had a majority in the House and the Senate, which coincided with the 111th United States Congress, considered to have been one of the most productive Congresses in terms of legislation passed since the 89th Congress, during Lyndon Johnson's Great Society.
+During his first two years, President Obama had a majority in the House and the Senate, which coincided with the 111th Congress, considered to have been one of the most productive Congresses in terms of legislation passed since the 89th Congress, during Lyndon Johnson's Great Society.
 However, in the November 2010 elections, the Republicans won the House majority and reduced the Democratic majority in the Senate.
 He faced either a split or Republican Congress thereafter, limiting his economic legislation to mainly budgetary matters.